Synexcu/Synexcu/README.md

 - 👋 Hi, I’m @Synexcu
-- 👀 I’m interested in learning new languages both in Computing and in Foreign country.
+- 👀 I’m interested in learning new languages both in Computing and in Foreign languages.
 - 🌱 I’m currently learning coding languages in college and many else
 - 📫 Hit me up on Discord (Synexcu#8040)